 - We are actively involved in the standardisation of air filters, and we introduced energy ratings for our air filters before Eurovent Certita’s energy classification system was adopted

-- We take our social responsibility seriously by providing optimum working conditions for our employees, backed by strong human resource management and local employee care and health programmes.
+- We take our social responsibility seriously by providing optimum working conditions for our employees, backed by strong human resource management and local employee care and health programs.
 This global workforce helps us to steadily increase our annual sales and earnings so we can contribute to economic growth globally

 About Camfil Canada Clean Air Solutions

-For more than half a century, Camfil has been helping people breathe cleaner air.
+Since its founding, Camfil has been helping people breathe cleaner air.
 As a leading manufacturer of premium clean air solutions, we provide commercial and industrial systems for air filtration and air pollution control that improve worker and equipment productivity, minimize energy use, and benefit human health and the environment.
 Read more about Camfil Canada

 Camfil Canada Inc.